i30/wp-scratch/README.md

 While working with WordPress, I feel unease to config virtual hosts, config a brand new WordPress installation, copy essential plugins for each new project again and again.

-I also don't like to maintain a WordPress multisite site.
-If you want a [highly available](https://en.wikipedia.org/wiki/High_availability) WordPress app.
-This project might help.

 Basically, you can separate static contents, databases, back-end and front-end into smaller servers.
-All of them use a same WordPress installation, this is really helpful in term of caching and maintaining.
+All of them use a same WordPress installation, this is really helpful in term of performance and maintainability.
 You can move your servers around or set up load balancing easily.

 ## Requirements